oamat/ethereum/OPCodes/readme.md

-BlockChain ICO (Initial Coin Offering) Example application with Ethereum & Solidity.
+BlockChain OPCodes Example application with Ethereum & Solidity.
-I use the standard  ERC20 for ETHEREUM tokens

 FrontEnd doesn't exist yet, you can only do the test so far.